Josephine Skriver Sizzles In Tiny Lingerie, Winks At The Camera And Sticks Her Tongue Out

-Victoria’s Secret Angel Josephine Skriver continues to mesmerize her six million Instagram fans with her hot pictures every week.
+Victoria’s Secret Angel Josephine Skriver continues to mesmerize her 6 million Instagram fans with hot pictures every week.
 Whenever she posts a picture on the photo-sharing website, it becomes an instant hit.

-Those who follow her closely are well aware that the model is a die-hard fan of the American football franchise Oakland Raiders.
-Whenever Raiders have a match, the model either tries to attend it in person or posts pictures on her social media to root for her favorite team.
+Those who follow her closely are well aware that the model is a die-hard fan of the American football franchise, the Oakland Raiders.
+Whenever the Raiders play a game, the model either tries to attend it in person or posts pictures on her social media to root for her favorite team.

-As the Oakland Raiders are playing against the Kansas City Chiefs on Monday, September 16, the model posted a sexy picture on Instagram where she could be seen rocking sexy lace lingerie to flaunt her figure.
+As the Oakland Raiders are playing against the Kansas City Chiefs on Monday, September 16, the model posted a picture on Instagram where she could be seen rocking sexy lace lingerie to flaunt her figure.
 The model accessorized with a Raiders’ cap and held a gridiron ball in her hands, while she naughtily stuck her tongue out and winked at the camera to pose for the snap.

-In the caption, Josephine wrote that she is holding a Raiders versus Chiefs viewing party at her place, and asked her fans if anyone would like to join.
+In the caption, Josephine wrote that she is holding a Raiders vs. Chiefs viewing party at her place, and asked her fans if anyone would like to join.
 According to the geotag, the picture was captured in Nashville, Tennessee.

 Within a few minutes of going live, the picture has racked up over 70,000 likes and 450 comments where fans not only drooled over the sheer display of skin but also expressed their wish to join the model’s viewing party.